-The Department of Law welcomes cadets who are interested in undergraduate legal studies.
-Law and its effects on society have long been a proper subject of undergraduate study.
+The Department of Law welcomes Cadets who are interested in undergraduate legal studies.
+Law and its effects on society have long been a valuable subject of undergraduate study.
 Writers from Aristotle to Oliver Wendell Holmes have addressed the nature of law and its impacts upon the peoples and cultures of the world.
 This is, of course, of particular importance in our country which is based in significant part on the principle of adherence to the Rule of Law.

 STEM Depth - choose 1 of 2:

 Elective Courses - choose 7 out of 11: